 A recent global research project by Chess Media identified 3 workforce imperatives which have already made their way into the business world, probably into your business.
 But it’s not just millennials who are driving these imperatives… younger generations influence older ones making these common among a majority of the workforce.
-I recommend you download Chess Media’s 27-page report here (the meat of the info is on the 1st 11 pages).

-If you don’t want to read or download the report, here’s a short summary of the 3 imperatives:
+Here’s a short summary of the 3 imperatives:

 Social and collaboration technologies